UX-Society/Get-Started/README.md

 Next add a key to GitHub so you can use SSH:

 1)  Open a terminal and paste `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
-2)  As long as you didn't set a different location go to the .ssh diretory ` cd ~/.ssh/`
+2)  As long as you didn't set a different location go to the .ssh diretory ` cd ~/.ssh/` (press enter to skip all prompts)
 3) Print out the key with `cat id_rsa.pub`
 4) Copy it from terminal (Tip: Ctrl-V will likely not work, instead Highlight -> Right-Click -> Copy)
 5) Go to Github and go to https://github.com/settings/keys